majella67/TagGrid/README.md

 ```

 #### Usage tips
-Add a tag to an item by right clicking on an item
+- Add a tag to an item by right clicking on an item.
-Right Click any item to add a tag
+- Right click any item to add a tag

 #### Known issues
 You cannot delete tags.